 As a note, the LOVE statue in LOVE Park was under renovation during our visit and is scheduled to reopen to the public in late November 2017.

-Logan Square (first known as Northwest Square) is another one of the five original squares planned by William Penn (along with Rittenhouse Square and Franklin Square).
+Logan Square (first known as Northwest Square) is another one of the five original squares planned by William Penn.

 The Franklin Institute

-The Memorial was designated as the official national memorial to Benjamin Franklin in 1972 and admission is free.
+The Memorial was designated as the official national memorial to Benjamin Franklin in 1972.

 Space Command